NEW: Use Avios to part-pay ANY flight on Qatar Airways

 You can have a play around with Avios Max on the Qatar Airways website here.

-Remember that you need to move your Avios across from British Airways Executive Club to Qatar Privilege Club to use Avios Max.
+Remember that you need to move your Avios across from British Airways Executive Club to Qatar Airways Privilege Club to use Avios Max.
 Simply linking your two accounts is not enough.

-How to earn Avios from UK credit cards (December 2023)
+How to earn Avios from UK credit cards (April 2025)

 As a reminder, there are various ways of earning Avios points from UK credit cards.
 Many cards also have generous sign-up bonuses!